shaisachs/origin-of-sadness/origin-of-sadness.md

 For a while it seemed as though everything was perfect, despite all the work of raising a newborn.
 Sylvie was doing well at her job - her books were selling well and it seemed as though she could turn almost any manuscript into a best-seller by sheer force of will.
 There was talk of another promotion, a still-better job with still-longer hours.

 It was just after Sophie's second birthday, a little before Easter, that Sylvie decided she wanted something different altogether.
-One night she came home, just after Henry had put Sophie to bed, and announced that she would be going to night school to learn how to make films.
+One night she came home, just after Henry had put Sophie to bed.
+"I want to make films," she had said, simple as that, the glossy catalog for the art school that offered night classes poking out of her purse.

 ***